Financial Aid Satisfactory Academic Progress

 If you need to withdraw from your classes it is important that you contact your Advisor to complete a “Withdrawal Form.”
 The “Official Withdrawal Date” is recorded by the Registrar after the “Withdrawal Form” is returned to the Student Services Office, or is the date that the student otherwise provides official notification to NCC of their intent to withdraw.
 However, if documentation is received indicating the student’s last day of attendance is different than the date the student officially withdrew, the student’s last day of attendance may be recorded as the withdrawal date and used to calculate the refund of tuition and fees.
 Students who stop attending and/or fail to follow the withdrawal process are considered to have unofficially withdrawn and the student’s last day of attendance may be used to determine the refund calculation.

-If you drop below half-time, withdraw, or graduate, you are required to complete Direct Loan Exit Counseling.
-You may complete the online Exit Counseling session by going to StudentLoans.gov.
+If you drop below half-time, withdraw, or graduate, you are required to complete Direct Loan Exit Counseling by clicking here – Online Exit Counseling.
 If your enrollment status drops below half time, your future loan disbursements may be cancelled, you will no longer qualify for an in-school deferment of your loan payments, and you will either begin your grace period or your loans may enter into repayment.

 An example of a Return of Title IV Aid is available upon request from the Financial Aid Office.